Kwiatens/OWF-Offgrid-Weather-Forecaster/README.md

 More information about the project on [our Discord Server](https://discord.gg/Jbdw9DENTZ).

+## Getting Started

+Great!
+So you want to build your own OWF board, huh :p

+To get started, head over to the [**Building OWF**](https://github.com/Kwiatens/OWF-Offgrid-Weather-Forecaster/blob/main/docs/00_Getting_Started.md) section, where you'll find everything you need to assemble your own device - including hardware options, component lists, and step-by-step instructions.
 ## Features

 - Offgrid weather forecasting based on integrated sensor data only - computed by the board itself.